spang-lab/digger/README.md

 }
 ```

-Access tokens are handed out by the auth server, in our case <https://auth.spang-lab.de>.
+Access tokens are handed out by the auth server, in our case <https://auth.spang-lab.de>, but datatomb can also be configured to use password login, see the documentation there.

 Additional configs other than the "default" can be created and used by setting `R_CONFIG_ACTIVE`, see [the config package](https://cran.r-project.org/web/packages/config/vignettes/introduction.html).